miguel-gadelha/availability-widget/README.md

-This is a simple NextJs project that served mostly as an excercise.
-Hopefully people will find it helpfull to create simple widgets that measure availability and can be included in sprint reviews.
+This is a simple NextJs project that served mostly as a way to practice.
+Hopefully people can still find it helpfull to create simple widgets that measure availability and can be included in sprint reviews.

 You can find the project hosted [here](https://availability-widget.vercel.app/)